Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 What if I’ve already filed my return and forgot to include some important expenses?

-Unfortunately, you can’t refile a return.
-In this case, you must wait for your notice of assessment (NOA).
-Then, if you’ve already registered for a Canada Revenue Agency (CRA) My Account, you can submit the adjustment online.
-If you don’t have an account, you must fill out a T1 adjustment form and mail it separately.
+If the above options don’t work for you, you can fill out a T1 Adjustment Form, attach the receipts relating to the adjustment and mail it.
 The form lets you identify what you missed and where to include it on the return.
 Then, the CRA will adjust it for you and send a copy of your revised notice of assessment (NOA).

 I need to file tax returns for previous years.
 Where should I start?